AI

 print("Too many requests!")

-You can override the http client or set global timeouts.
+You can override the base URL or request timeout.

 client = Cencori(